 Has your teen been staying out late and partying on the weekend?
 Do you suspect that they may be experimenting with drugs?
 Are you worried that they are engaging in self-harm?

-Experimentation is a normal part of teenage development, so it can be difficult to know where to draw the line.
+Experimentation is a normal part of teenage development.
+So, it can be difficult to know where to draw the line.
 If you know that your teen has fallen into a pattern of self-destructive behavior, your concerns are more than justified.
 As a parent, you may not know how to help.
-Therapy is likely the best course of action.
+Therapy for teens is likely the best course of action.
 A therapist that has experience working with teens will help you to navigate this difficult time.
-They can help you to decide what behaviors are rather normal for teenagers and what behaviors might be dangerous.
+They can help you to decide what behaviors are rather normal for teenagers, and what behaviors might be dangerous.
 Together you can develop a plan on how best to address them.